jessxphil/mathematics-of-machine-learning-multivariate-calculus/README.md

 # Table of Contents
 Why learn Multi variate calc?
+Necessary for Machine learning.
+These repo's are in work in progress.

 ## Lectures
 - Introduction to Multivariate Calculus